yarnpkg/rfcs/accepted/0000-workspaces-link-phase-3.md

 * Hardlink files in **jest-matcher-utils** (only the ones listed for publishing) into  jest-diff/node_modules/**jest-matcher-utils**.
 Similar idea was expressed in the knit RFC https://github.com/yarnpkg/rfcs/pull/41
     * PROS
         * Works without symlinks' drawbacks
-        * Partially emulates published package by leaving out non publishable files
+        * Partially emulates published package by leaving out non publishable files, e.g. node_modules folder
         * Changes in the hardlinked files will be reflected in referring workspace node_modules
     * CONS
         * Hardlinks have limited support in Windows pre 10